 The Fee Bylaw establishes fees, rates, and charges for services, licenses, permits and approvals provided to the public by the Municipality.

 Meeting Procedural Bylaw of Foothills County Bylaw 51-2016

 The Meeting Procedural Bylaw outlines how public hearings are run, how motions for decisions are made and debated and how decisions are made.

 The purpose of this Bylaw is to regulate signing erected on public lands and directional signing for commercial development within the highway right of way and adjacent to highways which are under the jurisdiction/control/ownership of the Municipality.

 This Bylaw is intended to regulate Special Events that are to be held within the boundaries of the Municipality.
 A Special Event is identified as a one-time or infrequently occurring activity that is designed to bring individuals together, and may last anywhere from a few hours to a few days.

 Subdivision and Development Appeal Board Bylaw 139/1995

-This bylaw establishes the Municipal District of Foothills Subdivision and Development Appeal Board.
+This bylaw establishes the Foothills County Subdivision and Development Appeal Board.
 This board is tasked with reviewing and rendering decisions on Subdivision and Development appeals.

 Water Conservation Bylaw 119-2005

-This bylaw requires that water be conserved and utilized in an efficient manner throughout the M.D. and mandates that new residential and commercial construction connecting to M.D. water systems incorporate low flow fixtures.
+This bylaw requires that water be conserved and utilized in an efficient manner throughout the County and mandates that new residential and commercial construction connecting to County water systems incorporate low flow fixtures.
 This bylaw may directly impact decisions on development permits and may be considered when evaluating applications for plans or subdivisions where water servicing is to be provided by municipal water systems.